-SNHU's poetry degree online program is an opportunity for aspiring poets to find inspiration, engagement and creative collaboration with peers and faculty alike.
+SNHU's online Bachelor of Arts in Creative Writing with a concentration in Poetry degree program is an opportunity for aspiring poets to find inspiration, engagement and creative collaboration with peers and faculty alike.
 Our specialized program enables you to hone your craft and unleash your imagination, helping you create imagery as verse.

 While a poetry degree is valuable in and of itself, it can also prepare you for many professional paths.
 You can explore careers in creative writing, advertising, journalism, publishing and advertising copywriting.
 SNHU also offers an online Master of Arts in English and Creative Writing program with a concentration in Poetry.

 As a student in our poetry degree online program, you'll begin taking writing courses during your first year, unlike most writing programs.
 You'll also have the chance to get published and learn from experienced authors through The Penmen Review, our own online journal for writers.